Bipolar

 Bipolar is an identity.
-Earned at altitudes most do not reach, at depths most do not survive.
-Carried because of and in spite of the symptoms, and the stigma.
+Carried by people who have made remarkable things — and carried in spite of the symptoms, and the stigma.

 Circular insanity.
 Manic-depressive insanity.
 Manic depression.
 Bipolar.
 The name keeps changing.
 What we make keeps showing up.